surniaulula/wpsso/readme.txt

 * WP Rocket Cache
 * WP Super Cache

-Built-in compatibility checks for popular SEO plugins:
+Built-in compatibility with popular SEO plugins:

 * All in One SEO Pack
 * Jetpack SEO